kquintonOSU/Algorithms/README.md

 # Algorithms
-Conains some simple algorithms and data structures
+Contains some simple algorithms and data structures